ryansupak2/poliana-lego-scarface/docs/instructions.md

 ### Breaking out of Jail (Special Case)

 * As mentioned in the prior section "Objevt of the Game", all Pawns start in their color-specific Jail.
+The only way for a player to "Break out of Jail" is to roll exactly [6] on a Die.

 ## Theory of Play